vercel/next.js/examples/with-graphql-hasura/README.md

 # Hasura GraphQL Starter Example

-This simple TODO example shows you how to use [Hasura's self-hosted GraphQL](https://github.com/hasura/graphql-engine/) in your Next.js project.
+This example shows you how to use [Hasura's self-hosted GraphQL Engine](https://github.com/hasura/graphql-engine/) in your Next.js project.

 Demo: https://with-graphql-hasura.vercel.app/